 - Do introduce yourself clearly, use a friendly tone, and avoid using jargon or slang that can cause confusion to the recipient.

-- In contrast, Don’t be overly familiar, use profanity or judgmental statements.
+- Don’t be overly familiar, use profanity or judgmental statements.
 It’s also important to be responsive to the recipient’s needs and preferences, such as their communication style and language.
 This way, the communication can be effective, cordial, and professional.

 Remember, communication is a vital skill that can make a lasting impression on the people you encounter, whether it be in a personal or professional context.

-Common Mistakes People Make when Using “To Whom It May Concern”
+Crafting a Professional Message Using “To Whom It May Concern”

 Conclusion